lukebarousse/RaspberryPiSetup/README.md

 - On local computer, open Finder and select raspberry pi in sidebar
 - Click 'Connect As...', and login with username and password defined above
 - Make sure to check box to save credentials for future reboots
+- When you "Select Disk..." in Time Machine Preference Pane make sure you click "Encrypt Backups" for first backup

 ### 11b) (Optional) Set up Netatalk (AFP) for file sharing (not recommended, I encountered many issues after install)
 [Apple File Protocol](https://pimylifeup.com/raspberry-pi-afp/)